Anxiety and Depression Information

 Depression can also have environmental causes.
 Seasonal Affective Disorder (SAD) is a type of depression that is characterized by serious mood changes caused by changes in the amount of daylight.
 Symptoms of SAD include irritability, fatigue, social withdrawal, oversleeping, weight gain, feelings of hopelessness, and thoughts of suicide.

-Depression can also be cause by physical factors; Vascular Depression is caused by restricted blood flow to the brain and organs and is most often experienced in older adults.
+Depression can also be caused by physical factors.
+Vascular depression is caused by restricted blood flow to the brain and organs and is most often experienced in older adults.

 Types of Anxiety Disorders